 The Michigan Value Collaborative, or MVC, is a partnership between Michigan hospitals and Blue Cross and Blue Shield of Michigan/Blue Care Network.
-Like other BCBSM/BCN-funded collaborative quality improvement programs , the program aims to improve healthcare quality across Michigan through rigorous performance feedback, empirical identification of best practices, and collaborative learning.
+Like other BCBSM/BCN-funded collaborative quality improvement programs, MVC aims to improve healthcare quality across Michigan through rigorous performance feedback, empirical identification of best practices, and collaborative learning.

 Why should my hospital participate in MVC?

-Aside from helping Michigan provide the safest, most effective and most efficient healthcare in the nation, MVC will provide your hospital with actionable data on both quality (not initially) and cost and ultimately help you prepare for the new landscape of value-based reimbursement.
+Aside from helping Michigan provide the safest, most effective and most efficient healthcare in the nation, MVC will provide your hospital with actionable data on both quality (pending) and cost and ultimately help you prepare for the landscape of value-based reimbursement.
 The MVC Coordinating Center also helps provide tools for analyzing claims data, which allows hospitals to brainstorm quality improvement initiatives and implementation.
 By collaborating and liaising, MVC provides partner hospitals with a platform for sharing best practices, specifically through targeted workgroups.
-This business intelligence is provided at no cost to hospitals.
+This business intelligence is provided at no cost to hospitals, yet adds great value.

 Which individual(s) should represent my hospital?

 We leave that to each hospital, but the activities of MVC might be most relevant to Chief Medical Officers, Chief Quality Officers, P4P Administrators or others with similar responsibilities.
-Given the financial nature of the performance data, and the increasing focus by government and commercial payers on the overall effectiveness and efficiency of care on a population basis, MVC’s work will also be of interest to CFOs and/or CEOs.
+Given the financial nature of the performance data, and the increasing focus by government and commercial payers on the overall effectiveness and efficiency of care on a population basis, MVC’s work will also be of interest to CFOs and/or CEOs, and other CQI leaders.

 What data will be used in assessing hospital performance?

 Hospital performance will be based on BCBSM PPO and Medicare Fee-For-Service claims data for Michigan patients receiving care in the state.
 The claims data includes information about hospital-based care, professional services and post-acute care.
 Measures will be based on utilization and payments for different services, not actual hospital costs.
-Fee-for-service Medicare data will be incorporated in early 2014.
-We are also exploring the possibility of incorporating claims from Medicaid and other private payers.
+We are exploring the incorporation of claims from other payers, such as Medicaid and other BCBSM subsidiaries.

 How are episode costs determined?

-Hospitals will receive risk and price-adjusted measures of 30-day and/or 90-day episode payments around hospitalizations for common conditions and procedures.
-Episode costs will be risk-adjusted to account for differences in case mix across hospitals.
-They will also be “price adjusted,” so measures will reflect utilization rates rather than negotiated prices/rates.
+Hospitals will receive risk-adjusted and price-standardized measures of 30-day and 90-day episode payments around hospitalizations for common conditions and procedures.
+Episode costs are risk-adjusted to account for differences in case mix across hospitals.
+They are also “price standardized,” so measures will reflect utilization rates rather than negotiated prices/rates.
 Clinical services unrelated to the index admission will be excluded.

 How will the data be reported?

-In additional to viewing overall episode costs against their peers, hospitals will be able to drill down through their data and understand their comparative utilization of specific services, trends over time, and root causes of variation.
-In many specialty areas supported by CQI programs, hospitals will be able to view cost data on the data registry.
+In addition to viewing overall episode costs against their peers, hospitals are able to drill down through their data and understand their comparative utilization of specific services, trends over time, and root causes of variation.
+In many specialty areas supported by other CQI programs, hospitals will be able to view cost data on the data registry.
 In the future, MVC hopes to provide data that reflects clinical quality information alongside cost data.

 Will the performance data be kept confidential?

-A hospital will be able view its own performance data against statewide averages.
-Its performance data will not be accessible by other hospitals, but hospital-specific data on utilization and cost derived from BCBSM-paid claims will be available to BCBSM.
+A hospital is able to view its own performance data against statewide averages.
+Hospital-specific performance data is not accessible by other hospitals, but data on utilization and cost derived from BCBSM-paid claims will be available to BCBSM.